demi-ev/hellasdirect-chatbot/README.md

 ## Limitations

-- There is an issue with the variable 'AZURE_OPENAI_EMBED_DEPLOYMENT', and thus the model variable has to be replaced manually.
-This corresponds to "chbt-embedding" in the present code.
 - The chatbot was created mostly for practice purposes, and so there is ample room for improvement as to how it handles edge cases and complex queries.
 - No significant evaluation was conducted, although this is a priority for future improvements.
+- Future improvements further include structuring the prompt by utilizing concepts from Pragmatics as well as determining when the chatbot should hand the case over to a human agent.